fcouderc/egm_tnp_analysis/README.md

 Help message:
 >    python tnpEGM_fitter.py --help

-The settings has always to be pass to the fitter like this
+The settings have always to be passed to the fitter
 >    python tnpEGM_fitter.py settings.py

 Therefore several "settings.py" files  can be setup to do different WPs for instance